 Human presence in Southeast Asia dates back to at least 40,000 years ago.
 The Negritos in the Philippine Islands, Peninsular Malaysia, and the Andaman Islands are thought to represent the descendants of the pre-Austronesian out-of-Africa migration wave.
 [Nature]

-Hence, the first wave of people groups that reached the Philippines through an ancient landbridge called Sunderland was from Africa.
-Their DNA can still be traced among modern-day Filipino groups such as the Ita, the Ati, and the Man Manoir.
+Hence, the first wave of people groups from Africa reached the Philippines through an ancient landbridge called Sunderland.
+Their DNA remains traced among modern-day Filipino groups such as the Ita, the Ati, and the Man Manoir.

-However, modern Filipinos only have 1-2 of their DNA because the majority of Filipino ancestry comes from Taiwan (Austronesian migration), which started over 4000 years ago.
+However, modern Filipinos only have 1-2 of their DNA because most Filipino ancestry comes from Taiwan (Austronesian migration), which started over 4000 years ago.

 2. Austronesian ethnicity (Taiwan)